According to wdwmagic.com Splash Mountain will be closing in August for a long 3 month…

 (UPDATE 6/25/20): Disney has just announced that Splash Mountain is being re-themed to a Princess and the Frog ride.
 Read the details here.

-After being closed since January 6, 2020, Splash Mountain is now re-opened in the Magic Kingdom and was greeted by hundreds of waiting guests even though the temperatures were quite chilly, in the low 50’s this morning.
+After being closed since January 6, 2020, Splash Mountain is now re-opened at Magic Kingdom Park and was greeted by hundreds of waiting guests even though the temperatures were quite chilly, in the low 50’s this morning.

 So far everything is running well on the attraction and the outside looks fantastic, with new paint and various touch-ups on the exterior of the ride!
 We’ll bring you more updates as soon as we have them.